Salisbury Racecourse: History

 Racing at the track, located three miles from Salisbury, has taken place since the mid-16th century.
 Many great horses have won at the racecourse including Gimcrack (1768), Eclipse (1769), Sun Chariot (1941), Mill Reef (1970) and Brigadier Gerard (1970).
 Sir Percy, winner of the 2006 Derby, and Look Here, winner of the 2008 Oaks, had both won at Salisbury the previous year.
 Lester Piggott, the jockey, first rode in public at Salisbury in 1948 when he was an apprentice jockey aged twelve and weighed only five stone.
 American jockey Steve Cauthen made his British debut at the course in 1979 when he rode Marquee Universal to victory here.

 It was here in 1949 that Winston Churchill first raced Colonist II in the one mile Upavon Stakes.
 The horse won, and went on to win the Ribblesdale Stakes at Ascot later that year.

 The racecourse

-About sixteen race meetings take place at Salisbury Racecourse each year between late April and mid-October.
+About fifteen race meetings take place at Salisbury Racecourse each year between late April and mid-October.
 It is a downland flat-racing course with no jumps.
 There is a mix of race types with the majority being handicaps, where horses of similar ability race against each other, and maidens, where horses which have yet to win a race compete.
 The course is also renowned for its races for two-year-olds, and many of these young horses have gone on to achieve great things.